SimonHooker/lucee-promise/README.md

 The syntax for lucee-promise is very similar to Javascript promises.
 Documentation for this can be found in the [PromiseJS API documentation](https://www.promisejs.org/api/) and [Promise on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 The main differences are as follows

 * In Lucee the promise at present does not automatically update itself with the resolved value.
-To retrieve the final value you must use `promise_object.value()`
+To retrieve the final value you must use `promise_object.done()`
 * Instead of `Promise.resolve( ... )` you must use `Promise::resolve( ... )`
 * Instead of `Promise.reject( ... )` you must use `Promise::reject( ... )`
 * Instead of `Promise.all( [ ] )` you must use `Promise::all( [ ] )`